genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Required field

-An unique job name is set automatically.
-You could change it.
-Note that is a job already exists with this name, it will be automatically renamed.
+A unique job name is set automatically.
+You can change it.
+Note that if a job already exists with the same name, it will be automatically renamed.

 {% set puce=puce+1 %}